This post may contain affiliate links. Read my Disclosure.

 Another adventurous option, but hitchhiking in Iceland is pretty common and safe.
 How long it will take you to hitchhike here from Reykjavík just depends on your hitchhiking skills, luck, and how many stops you make.

-I spent the night camped out at the Jokulsarlon glacier lagoon parking lot in my Happy Campers van.
+I spent the night camped out at the Jokulsarlon glacier lagoon parking lot in a campervan (which is no longer allowed).
 There are no hotels, hostels or guesthouses at the lagoon itself.
 Höfn is the closest large town, about an hour away.

 If you’re wondering where to stay in Iceland near Jokulsarlon, here are my recommendations: